GreenFlag31/carousel-library/README.md

 ngx-carousel-ease is a versatile Angular library providing a feature-rich, simple, and performant carousel component.
 This library supports infinite and responsive mode, mouse and touch event.
 Attention has been put to accessibility, performance, and friendly developer experience.

-This library is 100% signal based, compatible with a zoneless Angular application, and RxJs free (_available in the last version_).
+This library is signal based, compatible with a zoneless Angular application, and RxJs free (_available from @0.1.9_).

 Support Angular version starts at v17.